NAIA football national championship

-The NAIA football national championship is decided by a post-season playoff system featuring the best National Association of Intercollegiate Athletics (NAIA) college football teams in the United States.
+The NAIA football national championship is decided by a postseason playoff system featuring the best National Association of Intercollegiate Athletics (NAIA) college football teams in the United States.
 Under sponsorship of the NAIA, the championship game has been played annually since 1956.

+History

+The NAIA has contested a national championship game since 1956.
 In 1970, NAIA football was divided into two divisions based on enrollment, Division I and Division II, with a championship game played in each division.
 In 1997, NAIA football was again consolidated back into one division.

-NAIA schools are allowed to offer 24 full varsity football scholarships which can be divided up as they wish.
+NAIA schools are allowed to offer 24 full varsity football scholarships, which can be divided up as they wish.
 Junior varsity scholarship players do not count towards the total.

 Texas A&I (now known as Texas A&M–Kingsville) is still the most prolific program with seven NAIA championships, despite having been in NCAA Division II since 1980.
-Carroll College of Montana is the most successful team still playing at the NAIA level, with six national titles.
+Carroll College of Montana is the most successful team still playing in the NAIA, with six national titles.

-Grand View is the current champion, having defeated defending champions Keiser in the 2024 title game, 35–7.
+Grand View is the current champion, having defeated Keiser in the 2025 title game, 22–16.